Dreidree/EARIN-Light-Up/Wiki.md

 ### Solution methods

-A standard approach is firstly to put bulbs around cell with number 4 or smaller but surrander with andother walls - places where is only one configuration, after that other cells with numbers are taken under considera
+A standard approach is firstly to put bulbs around cell with number 4 or smaller but surrander with andother walls - places where is only one configuration, after that other cells with numbers are taken under consideration.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMTA5MDEyMzIsNzc0MzEzMDc4LDExNT
+eyJoaXN0b3J5IjpbMjA4MDc4MjE4LDc3NDMxMzA3OCwxMTU2MT
-YxNTE0NTEsMTUyOTQyMDY0OCwtMTU5OTg3MjMxMCwtODIyNTk2
+UxNDUxLDE1Mjk0MjA2NDgsLTE1OTk4NzIzMTAsLTgyMjU5Njk1
-OTUyLDE4MTMwMTM3NDgsLTE0ODExNDU5NTUsLTEwMzg3NzAxMD
+MiwxODEzMDEzNzQ4LC0xNDgxMTQ1OTU1LC0xMDM4NzcwMTAwLD
-AsNDcyMDI5ODAzLDU3NTc1MTc4MCwyMDM3MDkwMzM4LC0yNzkw
+Q3MjAyOTgwMyw1NzU3NTE3ODAsMjAzNzA5MDMzOCwtMjc5MDQy
-NDIzNTFdfQ==
+MzUxXX0=
 -->